2024 T1 League playoffs

 The 2024 T1 League playoffs was the postseason tournament of the T1 League's 2023–24 season.
 The semifinals series started on May 4 and ended on May 14.
 The finals series started on May 24 and ended on June 1.
 On June 1, the Taiwan Beer Leopards defeated the Taipei Mars, 4–0, winning the 2023–24 season championship.

 Format

-Four teams will participate in the playoffs.
-The top four seeds, based on winning percentage of regular season, play the best-of-five semifinals series, which is in a 2-2-1 format.
-The winners of the semifinals series play the best-of-seven finals series, which is in a 2-2-1-1-1 format.
+Four teams participated in the playoffs.
+The top four seeds, based on winning percentage of regular season, played the best-of-five semifinals series, which was in a 2-2-1 format.
+The winners of the semifinals series played the best-of-seven finals series, which was in a 2-2-1-1-1 format.

 Playoff qualifying

 On March 16, 2024, the New Taipei CTBC DEA became the first team to clinch the semifinals series.
 On April 20, the Taipei Mars became the final team to clinch the semifinals series, qualifying as the fourth seed.
 On April 27, the New Taipei CTBC DEA clinched the regular season title.